ngpal/mangolang/docs/devjournal.md

 | DISK_CMD    | 0x4924 | 1B   | 0 = idle , 1 = read, 2 = write (unsupported) |
 | DISK_STATUS | 0x4925 | 1B   | 0 = ready, 1 = busy, 2 = error               |

+- [x] split shift instructions to `SHL` and `SHR`
+- [x] immediate instructions for arithmetics and moves
+- [x] imul and idiv subroutines are horribly inefficient. fix that
+- [x] normal running mode to run at full speed

+# 12-10-2025

+- [ ] README
 - [ ] allow multiple files
-  - [ ] some level of label obfuscation for handling namespace collisions on the assembler level
+  - [ ] some level of label scrambling for handling namespace collisions on the assembler level
   - [ ] enforce main function on the assembler level not codegen level
   - [ ] allow only function headers to pass through for functions implemented in assembly
     - [ ] new syntax for letting a function pass through the undefined functions check